Vancomycin is used to treat and prevent infections.

 This leaflet contains important, but not all, information about this medicine.

-Prepared by the PILs Committee at Christchurch Hospital, Canterbury District Health Board, New Zealand.
-October 2018
+Prepared by the MyMedicines Committee at Christchurch Hospital, Te Whatu Ora - Waitaha, New Zealand.
+September 2023

 For more general information about this sheet and its contents, see: What does a My Medicines sheet cover?